JetBrains/gradle-changelog-plugin/README.md

 ### `get`

-The method returns a `Changelog.Item` object with for the specified version.
+The method returns a `Changelog.Item` object for the specified version.
 Throws `MissingVersionException` if the version is not available.

 It is possible to specify the *unreleased* section with setting the `${changelog.unreleasedTerm}` value.